Diatom

 THE CHALLENGE

 We went with an atomic design approach.
-Breaking our components out into Atoms, Molecules and Organism, and defining our foundational styles made starting from scratch a more manageable task.
-This structure made large‑scale system development more approachable and helped define clear relationships between components.
+Breaking out components into Atoms, Molecules and Organism, and defining our foundational styles made starting from scratch much more manageable.
+It also helped establish clear, logical relationships between components that the team could build on over time.

 A color palette displaying a range of light to dark blue shades as well as cyan, purple, green, red, and orange accents.